Grabsky/configuration/README.md

 <br />

 ## Contributing
 This project is open for contributions.
-Help in regards on improving performance and safety is very appreciated!
+Help in regards of improving performance and safety is very appreciated!